stitchdata/docs/_account-security/enterprise-features.md

 intro: |
   {% include misc/data-files.html %}

-  For mission-critical applications, Stitch offers {{ site.data.stitch.subscription-plans.unlimited.name }} and {{ site.data.stitch.subscription-plans.unlimited-plus.name }} plans.
+  For mission-critical applications, Stitch offers {{ site.data.stitch.subscription-plans.advanced.name }} and {{ site.data.stitch.subscription-plans.premium.name }} plans.
 These plans can include the features listed below, along with custom integrations and row volumes, priority support, and more.

 # -------------------------- #